 Three things, in order of how much budget should go to fixing each.

 Disposition.
 Roughly the top decile of any role is willing to delegate work to a model, iterate on a wrong answer, and treat the chat tab as a workspace rather than a search engine.
-That posture is not taught in a session.
+That posture isn’t taught in a session.
 It is a temperament.
 The people who have it figured the tool out in their first week.
-The people who do not have it never get there, regardless of the curriculum.
-Guide 2 covered this in detail.
-Nothing about it has changed in six months.
-The disposition gap is real, it is durable, and it is the dominant variable.
+The people who don’t have it never get there, regardless of the curriculum.
+Recognizing Leverage covers the shape of this distribution and Selecting Talent covers how to identify the people who sit at the head of it.
+The shorthand for that person is champion.
+They are the load-bearing variable in any adoption program.
+The disposition gap is real, it is durable, and it is dominant.

 Workflow fit.
 Most of the broad middle of your org is not refusing to use AI.
 They are dutifully opening it once a week, asking it to summarize a document, copying the output into an email, and closing the tab.
 They get marginal value because their workflow has not changed.
 They are using a 2026 tool to do their 2022 job.
 The model is doing the part of the work it can see, which is a tiny part.
 The other ninety percent of the work is in steps the user never thought to surface to the model because the workflow was not designed to surface anything.
+The workflows your champions did compress all had a cheap way to check whether the output was correct, which is the underlying property that decides which work yields to AI.
+The leftover workflows the broad middle is staring at usually don’t, and asking those people to use AI harder without redesigning the work is asking them to swing at air.
 This is not a training problem.
 It is a process-design problem.

 The three failure modes interact.
-A leader without disposition cannot sense the workflow that needs redesign.
-A redesigned workflow that the manager does not visibly use does not stick.
+A leader without disposition can’t sense the workflow that needs redesign.
+A redesigned workflow that the manager doesn’t visibly use doesn’t stick.
 A manager who signals usage in a workflow that was never redesigned looks like theater within two weeks.
 You have to fix all three.
 Training is somewhere on the list, but not in the top three.

 The three populations of non-user